 Currently, the Cachuma Project operates under the 2000 Biological Opinion, which is analyzed as Alternative 3C in the FEIR.
-Operations under the 2000 Biological Opinion/Alternative 3C include the measures being undertaken by Reclamation to preventavoid jeopardy to the continued existence of the steelhead below Bradbury Dam as determined by NMFSwhich are part of the Southern California DPS of steelhead.
-The 2000 Biological Opinion/Alternative 3C contains mandatory terms and conditions, including operational changes that are required to implement 15 specific "reasonable and prudent measures" necessary to minimize take of the steelhead.
-The 2000 Biological Opinion/Alternative 3C requires implementation of most of the operational changes and conservation measures described in the 1999 Biological Assessment, along with additional operational, reporting and monitoring requirements.
+Operations under the 2000 Biological Opinion/Alternative 3C include the measures being undertaken by Reclamation to prevent jeopardy to the continued existence of the steelhead below Bradbury Dam as determined by NMFS.
+The 2000 Biological Opinion/Alternative 3C contains mandatory terms and conditions, including operational changes that are required to implement 15 specific "reasonable and prudent measures" necessary to minimize take of the steelhead.40 The 2000 Biological Opinion/Alternative 3C requires implementation of most of the operational changes and conservation measures described in the 1999 Biological Assessment, along with additional operational, reporting and monitoring requirements.
 The 2000 Biological Opinion/Alternative 3C includes emergency winter storm operations, SWP mixing and associated water release restrictions, Hilton Creek gravity feed and pumped releases, Order WR 89-18 requirements, and conjunctive use of fish flow releases with a revised ramping schedule.
 The 2000 Biological Opinion/Alternative 3C also requires water releases from Bradbury Dam to meet mainstem rearing and passage flows as well as non-flow fish conservation measures, which are discussed in the following section.